 American Legion Ute Mountain Post 75 meets at 7 p.m. at the Legion Hall, 320 N. Harrison St. Call 565-8151.

-Dolores Mountain Quilters meets 10 a.m. at the Dolores Community Center, 400 Riverside Ave., Dolores.
-The program for the Feb.
-4 meeting will be an introduction to batting.
+Dolores Mountain Quilters meets 10 a.m. at the Dolores Community Center, 400 Riverside Ave.On May 5, a tag sale for members who wish to sell their unwanted “stashes.”
+(Label and price your items.)
+Arrive at 9 a.m. to set up.
 Guests and visitors are welcome.
 Info: doloresmountainquilters.org or Judith Swain 970-560-4426.

 The Mesa Verde Back Country Horsemen meet at the Elks Lodge in Cortez at 6:15 p.m. (except December).
 Buy a taco or hamburger and drink.
 The meeting starts at 7 p.m.
 Info: www.mesaverdehorsemen.com.